 A solution could be extending the catalogue of “legitimate interests of issuer” by the case of preparing financial reports by issuer or introduction of dual definition of inside information – see answer to Q13 (option 1).

 Last but not least, meeting the confidentiality criterion (“the issuer or emission allowance market participant is able to ensure the confidentiality of that information”) is also problematic.
 Having in mind, that delay in publication often relates to negotiations, where many people on both sides of transaction are involved, declaring ex ante, that issuer “is able to ensure the confidentiality” is very brave, but verification if it was true is possible only ex post.
-Much better wording, reflecting market practice, would be e.g “the issuer or emission allowance market participant is able to ensure the confidentiality of that information”.
+Much better wording, reflecting market practice, would be e.g “the issuer or emission allowance market participant undertakes all the measures to ensure the confidentiality of that information”.

 <ESMA_QUESTION_CP_MAR_26>